 Helix uses three components, dynamic foam, polyfoam, and microcoils.
 How they are layered together depends on the answers to your customization quiz.
 They are all good quality materials, but they feel of the mattress will be different based on the answers to your quiz.

 Saatva has a more traditional spring mattress construction.
-There is a base layer of coils.
-Above that is another layer of pocketed coils.
-Above that is a layer of memory foam and then a quilted layer.
-It has a euro pillow style design.
-The center third of the mattress is more thicker and firmer in order to provide support for the heavier parts of your body.
+There is a base layer of coils, and above that is another layer of pocketed coils.
+Above that is a layer of memory foam and then a quilted layer, which has a euro pillow style design.
+The center third of the mattress is thicker and firmer in order to provide support for the heavier parts of the body.

 The feel of the Helix will change depending on the answers to your customization quiz.
 The video below shows off the feel of the Saatva.
 You definitely get a more “on” the mattress feel and to me it has a study innerspring feel to it.